Construction

 Know the Dangers Associated with Scissor Lifts on Construction Sites

-Posted in Construction, Personal Injury
+Posted in Construction Litigation, Personal Injury

 Construction workers are exposed to hazards and dangerous conditions on job sites every day.
 Often the danger comes from the very equipment they are required to use.
 One such piece of equipment is the scissor lift or aerial lift.
 I know this because I have personally litigated cases involving serious… Continue reading